Michaelangel007/apple2_fantavision_reloaded/README.md

 Hmm, why is our logo messed up??

-It turns out 4 tracks are mirrored !?!?!?
+It turns out there are 4 tracks that are mirrored !?!?!?

 |Track| Description                 |
 |:---:|:---------------------------:|